CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/CondAlarm.md

 `func (o *CondAlarm) UnsetAffectedMo()`

 UnsetAffectedMo ensures that no value is present for AffectedMo, not even an explicit nil
+### GetAlarmSummaryAggregators

+`func (o *CondAlarm) GetAlarmSummaryAggregators() []MoBaseMoRelationship`

+GetAlarmSummaryAggregators returns the AlarmSummaryAggregators field if non-nil, zero value otherwise.

+### GetAlarmSummaryAggregatorsOk

+`func (o *CondAlarm) GetAlarmSummaryAggregatorsOk() (*[]MoBaseMoRelationship, bool)`

+GetAlarmSummaryAggregatorsOk returns a tuple with the AlarmSummaryAggregators field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAlarmSummaryAggregators

+`func (o *CondAlarm) SetAlarmSummaryAggregators(v []MoBaseMoRelationship)`

+SetAlarmSummaryAggregators sets AlarmSummaryAggregators field to given value.

+### HasAlarmSummaryAggregators

+`func (o *CondAlarm) HasAlarmSummaryAggregators() bool`

+HasAlarmSummaryAggregators returns a boolean if a field has been set.

+### SetAlarmSummaryAggregatorsNil

+`func (o *CondAlarm) SetAlarmSummaryAggregatorsNil(b bool)`

+ SetAlarmSummaryAggregatorsNil sets the value for AlarmSummaryAggregators to be an explicit nil

+### UnsetAlarmSummaryAggregators
+`func (o *CondAlarm) UnsetAlarmSummaryAggregators()`

+UnsetAlarmSummaryAggregators ensures that no value is present for AlarmSummaryAggregators, not even an explicit nil
 ### GetDefinition

 `func (o *CondAlarm) GetDefinition() CondAlarmDefinitionRelationship`